Prioritizing Chores for Kids

 1. Decide what’s reasonable and helpful.

 Lots of my friends make their middle schoolers do their own laundry.
-I think that’s amazing, but not for me.
+That’s amazing, but not for me.
 I get hives thinking about the added cost of clothes shrinking, going unwashed, or lingering in the dryer for too long and getting in my way.
 I hate doing laundry, but I think I may hate other people doing the laundry more.
 I’ve taught them how, and they do it from time to time, but mostly laundry is not a chore I care to hand off to my kids.
 It’s just easier for me to manage.

 The point is, I choose chores that really are helpful, not a hindrance, to my way of life.